DRYING EQUIPMENT SPECIALISTS

 When it comes to taking care of your home, its contents and the health of the people living in it, there is one problem that may regularly arise - excessive moisture in basements or cellars.

-High relative humidity in basements can lead to condensation on surfaces and objects, moisture damage to items kept within the space, mould infestation, structural damage, and it can even exacerbate health problems like allergies and asthma.
+High relative humidity can lead to condensation on surfaces and objects, moisture damage to items kept within the space, mould infestation, structural damage, and it can even exacerbate health problems like allergies and asthma.

 These issues can be tackled with a basement dehumidifier.